ArchitParnami/Fraud-Detection/README.md

 # IFD project #

-In this project, we develop a semi-supervised or reinforcement learning to detect fraud claims without labels with highly imbalanced anomaly data.
+In this project, we develop a semi-supervised machine learning to detect fraud claims without labels with highly imbalanced anomaly data.